 LinkedIn’s self-service ad platform includes the ability to target their ads according to an audience’s company, job title, seniority, school, skills, age, gender, along with other criteria.

 Like Facebook Ads, LinkedIn allows marketers to drill down and reach only specific users instead of promoting to everyone.

 Twitter has been around since 2006, and it’s still a key platform for individuals, influencers, and brands to explore.

-There are at least 500 million Tweets posted each day.
-Although this proves it’s a very active platform, it’s also difficult for an individual’s Tweets to show up if they’re not within your immediate network.
+At least 500 million Tweets are posted daily.
+Although this proves it’s a very active platform, it’s also difficult for an individual’s Tweets to show up if the audience is not within your immediate network.

 Promoted tweets are a great way to start a conversation with potential buyers and receive important feedback.